Esri/esri-loader/README.md

 ### Lazy Loading the ArcGIS API for JavaScript

 Lazy loading the ArcGIS API can dramatically improve the initial load performance of your application, especially if your users may never end up visiting any routes that need to show a map or 3D scene.
 That is why it is the default behavior of esri-loader.
-In the above snippets, the first time `loadModules()` is called, it will attempt to lazy load the most recent 4.x version of the ArcGIS API if it has not already been loaded by calling `loadScript()` for you.
+In the above snippets, the first time `loadModules()` is called, it will attempt lazy load the ArcGIS API by calling `loadScript()` for you.
 Subsequent calls to `loadModules()` will not attempt to load the script once `loadScript()` has been called.

-See the [Advanced Usage](#advanced-usage) section below for more advanced techniques such as [pre-loading the ArcGIS API](#pre-loading-the-arcgis-api-for-javascript), [using in isomorphic/universal applications](#isomorphicuniversal-applications), [configuring Dojo](#configuring-dojo), and more.
+See below for information on how you can precisely control when the ArcGIS API is loaded by [pre-loading the ArcGIS API](#pre-loading-the-arcgis-api-for-javascript).

 ### Loading Styles